ABRG-Models/morphologica/README.coding.md

 [morph::Config](https://github.com/ABRG-Models/morphologica/blob/main/morph/Config.h) reads and writes parameter configuration data in JSON format.
 JSON is
 *so much easier* to work with than XML!
-The idea is that you will write out your parameteres by hand (or with a script) in a JSON file, then these are conveniently accessible in your program.
+The idea is that you will write your parameters by hand (or with a script) into a JSON file, then these are conveniently accessible in your program.
 Here's an example from our Schnakenberg reaction-diffusion example, schanakenberg.json: